vowr/librarian/README.md

 iocage exec <jail-name> 'fetch --no-verify-peer https://raw.githubusercontent.com/jwfh/librarian/master/jailup -o - | sh'
 ```

+The `jailup` script executed in line four above does a number of things:

+1. Bootstraps the `pkg` package manager
+2. Installs required dependencies
+3. Clones the _librarian_ repository to `/app`
+4. Copies the `librariand` rc.d script to `/etc/rc.d` and enables the _librariand_ service to start at boot
+5. Creates a user called `librariand` whose account will be used with [`daemon(8)`](https://www.freebsd.org/cgi/man.cgi?query=daemon&sektion=8&manpath=freebsd-release-ports) to run Gunicorn

+### Linux and macOS

-Use in Docker is also supported.
+Use in Docker is also supported for deployment on Linux or development on macOS.
 A [Dockerfile](https://github.com/jwfh/librarian/blob/master/Dockerfile) is provided.
 From within the root project directory, run the `docker build` command, specifying any optional parameters you wish to
 include.
 For example,

 ```bash